Jasper99m/JMGraphics/README.md

 Aditional glfwWindowHints may be passed before initialization if reqired.

-By default, 2D graphics can be rendered directly to the window or to a Buffer instance, while 3D graphics must be rendered to a Buffer3D instance.
-Render to a buffer by calling the drawing functions between the buffers BeginDraw() and EndDraw() functions.
-Buffer objects can then be displayed in the window using Image().

 To render a simple shape in your draw loop, first set fill and stroke colors as well as the stroke weight, then call a function to draw your desired shape
 ```